jopemachine-arvis/arvis/README.md

 ### Cross-platform

-* Arvis is written on cross-platform (Tested on `Windows 10`, `Macos Bigsur`, and `Ubuntu`).
+* Arvis works on cross-platform (Tested on `Windows 10`, `Macos Bigsur`, and `Ubuntu`).

-* First, make sure your workflow (or plugins) works on your platform.
-(Especially careful when using Alfred workflow in platforms other than `MacOS`.)

 ### Alfred-workflow Compatibility

-* By default, `Arvis` is compatible with alfred-workflow and can be installed by importing `alfredworkflow` files.

-* However, during the conversion process (process of converting `info.plist` of Alfred workflow to arvis workflow config file), information on the workflow might be lost and is not fully compatible.
-(Supporting full compatibility with alfred-workflow is not goal of `Arvis`).

-* Since alfred-workflow is mostly written assuming that it will run on Macos, operation on other platform is not guaranteed.

-* Basically, it is compatible with [alfy](https://github.com/sindresorhus/alfy), but npm install command not install those workflows on `Arvis`.
-Until now, The only way to install workflow is installing `arvisworkflow` files in preference window.
+* I started to creating Arvis to use alfred-workflow in other platform, So basically, `Arvis` use same [scriptfilter format](https://www.alfredapp.com/help/workflows/inputs/script-filter/) with Alfred-workflows.

+* This means you can easily change the alfred-workflow to arvis-workflow.

 ### Differences between plugins and workflows

-* The biggest difference between plugins with workflows is plugins do not have separate items to start a script, such as a keyword or script filter.
+* The biggest difference between `plugin` with `workflow` is `plugin` do not have separate items to start a script, such as a keyword or script filter.

-* Workflows can be written in any language, but the plug-in is supported only with JavaScript.
+* `workflow` can be written in any language, but the `plugin` can be written only in `JavaScript`.

+* Because `plugin` is loaded when Arvis window shows up, `plugin` is much faster than `workflow`.

+* `plugin` has cannot define `action` in json file unlike `workflow`

 ## How to install workflow, plugin on Arvis

-### Workflow Install
+### Workflow, Plugin Install

+You can download `arvisworkflow`, `arvisplugin` files to install them.

 ```
 Right click tray icon
 -> Click Open Preference Window
--> Click Workflow icon on sidebar
+-> Click Workflow or Plugin icon on sidebar
 -> Click the + icon in the bar below
 -> Click on the file in the arvisworkflow or alfredworkflow file
 ```

-### Plugin Install

 ## What is workflow, plugin?